Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 High On Life is the latest title out of Squanch Games, a studio founded by Rick and Morty creator Justin Roiland.

-It features the signature comedic stylings Roiland is known for while layering on colorful visuals and engaging first-person shooter combat.
+It features the signature comedic stylings Roiland is known for while layering on vibrant visuals and compelling first-person shooter combat.

-To this point, every weapon in High On Life is assigned a unique voice and purpose that encourages you to explore different tactics.
+To this point, every weapon in High On Life is assigned a distinct voice and purpose that encourages you to explore different tactics.

-While the dialogue can be a bit overwhelming at times, if you’re a fan of Roiland’s previous work, you’ll likely find this game just as amusing.
+While the dialogue can be a bit excessive at times, if you’re a fan of Roiland’s previous work, you’ll likely find this game just as enjoyable.

 Shadows Over Loathing